Mama Mantra: Let Your Kids Fail

 Let your kids fail.

-When the Cowkids come home with a poor test score, we don’t email the teacher and demand they allow them to take it again.
+When the Cowkids come home with a poor test score, we don’t email the teacher and demand that they let them retake it.

-Instead, we have a talk about how their actions ahead of time may have contributed to the failure and think about how they can do better next time.
+Instead, we have a talk about how their actions beforehand may have contributed to the failure, and we think about how they can do better next time.

 “I noticed you didn’t really study for the test.
 Maybe remember how this feels next time you have a test coming up and use that to motivate you to study more.”